 The Guadalupe River is legendary in Texas.
 This is the very spot where "tubing," also known as "floating the Guad," was invented.
 New Braunfels offers excellent access to this famed Texas waterway.

 Tubing, kayaking, swimming, and fishing are just a few of the recreational opportunities available on this stretch of the Guadalupe.
 Visitors can go the do-it-yourself route or hire one of the many float trip outfitters operating in the area.

 San Marcos is one of the most popular small towns in Texas.
 Located in the Texas Hill Country, San Marcos is a short drive from Austin and San Antonio.
 It's a convenient jumping-off point as the San Marcos River runs right through town.

-Home to Garner State Park, tiny Concan has one of the best stretches of the Frio River in the Lone Star State.
-Concan is a little out of the way but is a great escape from crowds that gather at some of Texas's better known summer vacation spots.
+Tiny Concan, home to Garner State Park, has one of the best stretches of the Frio River in the Lone Star State.
+Concan is a little out of the way but is a great escape from crowds that gather at some of Texas's better-known summer vacation spots.

-Billed as the "Gateway to the Texas Hill Country," Blanco is home to Blanco State Park and offers river lovers plenty of activities on the town's namesake river.
+Billed as the "Gateway to the Texas Hill Country," Blanco is home to Blanco State Park.
+It offers river lovers plenty of activities on the town's namesake river.
 Swimming, canoeing, kayaking, fishing, and more are available on the Blanco River both inside and outside of the state park.